zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

     training_pipeline()
 ```

-The above will estabilish a link between all artifacts that pass through this ZenML pipeline and this model.
+The above will estabilish a **link between all artifacts that pass through this ZenML pipeline and this model**.
 You will be able to see all associated artifacts and pipeline runs all within one view.

 {% tabs %}
 {% tab title="OSS (CLI)" %}